Table of Contents

 Can Medicaid Take an Applicant’s Spouse’s Retirement Plan?

-Medicaid programs, in most states, count all assets held by either partner of a married couple as jointly held assets and would, therefore, count a spouse’s IRA or 401K against the asset limit.
-However, there are exceptions and nuances.
-Both spouses of a married couple do not need to apply for Medicaid, only the spouse that requires care need apply.
-In these cases, a certain amount of the retirement plan’s value would be exempt and in many states, if the retirement plan is in payout status, it would be exempt.
+Medicaid programs, for the most part, count all assets held by either partner of a married couple as jointly held assets.
+However, there are exceptions and nuances, and while some states do count a non-applicant spouse’s IRA or 401K against the asset limit, approximately half of the states do not count it.
+(In a handful of states, the non-applicant spouse’s IRA must be in pay out status for it to be exempt).
+Even if a non-applicant spouse’s IRA is not exempt, if his / her spouse is applying for nursing home Medicaid or a HCBS Medicaid waiver, the non-applicant spouse is entitled to a greater amount of the couple’s assets.
 Couples in this situation should consult with a Medicaid planning expert to ensure a healthy spouse is left with enough income and resources on which to live.